 The General is back in his tent, dressing himself and shouting through the felt, “And keep her Aunt away from me.
 She thinks my daughter is too young to marry.
 Donkey dung!
 There comes a time when a girl must obey the wishes of her Ancestors.
 Marriage to a top civil servant is a great honour; she will ensure we have a voice in our favour at court.”

-After a great deal of heavy breathing, grunting and a final cough the General emerges like a proud peacock, resplendent in the red silks and golden sashes of a senior commander in the Imperial Army.
-The Secretary begins to buckle to his master’s side a silver sword while the General continues, “Duty to the Ancestors!
+After a great deal of heavy breathing, grunting and a final cough the General emerges like a proud peacock, resplendent in the red silks and golden sashes of a top commander in the Imperial Army.
+The Secretary begins to tie to his master’s side a silver sword while the General continues, “Duty to the Ancestors!
 The careful observation of ancient traditions!
 These are the stones with which our Great Empire has been built.
 I love my daughter as I love my right arm; but she must do what is required.”